leandrobie/leandrobie/README.md

 <img align="right" width=300px alt="Unicorn" src="https://c.tenor.com/GN73MKBawZYAAAAi/busy-cute.gif" />

-- 🌱 I’m currently in my second year of an IT course of studies at National University of La Plata, currently learning..
+- 🌱 I’m in my second year of an IT course of studies at National University of La Plata, currently learning..
   - **.NET framework** with C# and Object-Oriented Programming (OOP) principles.
   - **Database fundamentals**: Design, and optimization.